CHHONSOCHEAT/Movie-Rating-Exploration-Data-Analyst/README.md

 Answering the question

-Q1: The total of Genres has 17 types.
+Q1: The total number of Genres has 17 types.

 <img width="91" alt="image" src="https://github.com/user-attachments/assets/bd7eafb9-1215-40ef-b852-0d898659f04e">

-Q2: The total movies by destinct is 1.145K movies that we count from 1915 to 2020.
+Q2: The total number of movies by destinct is 1.145K movies that we count from 1915 to 2020.

 <img width="90" alt="image" src="https://github.com/user-attachments/assets/c413c969-cee7-4314-b460-64290b9a7ece">